-- All roof materials shall be a minimum of "Class B" rated, as defined in the Eagle County building code requirements, as they may be amended from time to time; - Roof materials shall be limited to: fire resistant unit pieces of slate, flat profile unglazed tile, composite shakes (as may be approved by the DRB on a case by case basis), if such product is deemed to successfully emulate a true cedar shake or slate material in size, texture and color, but not asphalt shingles or wood shakes.
-In addition, copper shingle and standing seam copper roofs are permitted, but only if treated prior to installation to accelerate the natural weathering process and to reduce the amount of off-site glare produced from untreated copper; and - Tile colors shall be blue-gray, green-gray, or brown-gray and shall have a weathered appearance.
-Glazed tiles and galvanized and/or painted metal roofing shall not be used. - Overhanging cool and super-insulated roof designs are encouraged at the pedestrian level.
+- All roof materials shall be a minimum of "Class A" rated, as defined in the Eagle County building code requirements, as they may be amended from time to time; - Roof materials shall be limited to: fire resistant unit pieces of slate, flat profile unglazed tile, composite shakes (as may be approved by the DRB on a case by case basis), if such product is deemed to successfully emulate a true cedar shake or slate material - in size, texture and color, but not asphalt shingles or wood shakes.
+In addition, copper shingle and standing seam copper roofs are permitted, but only if treated prior to installation to accelerate the natural weathering process and to reduce the amount of off-site glare produced from untreated copper; and

+• Tile colors shall be blue-gray, green-gray, or brown-gray and shall have a weathered appearance.
+Glazed tiles and galvanized and/or painted metal roofing shall not be used.